Emma Shaw Colcleugh: Traveler, correspondent, lecturer

 In 1881, she began her literary and lecturing career as a part of her travels.
 Cameron, Taylor, and Vyvyan were Colcleugh's contemporaries in Western Arctic travel.
 She went in 1881 on a trip to the Northwest, for the purpose of regaining her strength.
 Her tour of the Great Lakes and the Mississippi became the subject of a series of sketches in the Providence "Press".
 She made other trips in the following years, and each time she described her journeys in a series of articles.
 In 1884, she published a series of illustrated articles in the "Journal of Education", continuing from February till June, after which she visited Alaska, and then delivered a lecture on that area before clubs and lyceums.
 In 1885, she revisited Alaska, returning via the Yellowstone National Park.
-She traveled in the West extensively in 1886–87, and in 1888, she extended her journeys into Canada, penetrating the Hudson Bay Company's country, where no other reporter had ventured.
+She traveled in the West extensively in 1886–87, and in 1888, she extended her journeys into Canada, penetrating the Hudson's Bay Company's country, where no other reporter had ventured.
 During her Subarctic travels, she encountered Athapaskan and Algonquian speakers, such as the Cree, Chipewyan, and Slavey people.
 Her articles on that, as well as her wanderings for the next five years, made her name well known to the readers of the Boston Transcript.
 Her travels were sponsored by New England newspapers, which published her reports.